Feel like you’re suffocating in your own living room? If the walls are closing in, it’s time for a change.

 Just because you’re an avid reader doesn’t mean you have to give up your book collection.
 Bookcases are your secret weapon when it comes to space.

 Go vertical or go horizontal with shelving for your books.
-Add floor-to-ceiling or wall-to-wall cases to give your walls height.
-Maybe you should build bookcases into the walls!
+Add floor-to-ceiling or wall-to-wall cases to give the height of your walls.
+Maybe you should build bookcases on the walls!

 Don’t fill all exposed shelves.
 Leave extra space to contribute an airy look to your living room.